SilviaEiden/Pewlett-Hackard-Analysis/README.md

 The purpose of this analysis is to help Bobby, a promising HR analyst, determine the number of retiring employees per job title, and identify employees who are eligible to participate in a mentorship program at Pewlett-Hackard.

-Pewlett-Hackard is a large company employing thousands of people, whom many are preparing to retire soon.
+Pewlett-Hackard is a large company that employs thousands of people, many of which are preparing to retire.
 An exploratory analysis on employee data was completed using PostgreSQL to generate data tables to showcase to management.

 This employee database analysis can be used to inform discussion and assist management for the “silver tsunami” as many current employees reach retirement age.